MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 > This function calculates the average order value by summing the amounts of all non-cancelled orders and dividing by the number of orders.
 It correctly excludes cancelled orders from the calculation.

 ### Issues in original explanation
-- dividing by the number of orders, not the cancelled orders
+- Dividing by the total number of orders, not the number of not-cancelled orders.
 - As a result of the previous point, we didn't actually correctly exclude cancelled orders from the calculations

 ### Rewritten explanation
 - this functions calculates the average values of non-cancelled orders by adding the amount of non-cancelled orders and dividing by the number of non-cancelled orders, with the help of a helper function (is_numeric_string) for further checking for some edge cases.
 It correctly excludes and ignores the cancelled orders and orders with invalid amount values.

 ## 4) Final Judgment
-- Decision: Approve / Request Changes / Reject
+- Decision: Request Changes
-- Justification:
+- Justification: The major logical errors, edge cases, and runtime risks in the original code were correctly identified and fixed.
+The updated implementation properly excludes cancelled orders, prevents division by zero, validates inputs, and handles invalid or missing data safely.
+The rewritten explanation accurately reflects the corrected logic, and the added tests improve confidence in correctness.
-- Confidence & unknowns:
+- Confidence & unknowns: Confidence is high in the solution’s correctness.
+Remaining unknowns include performance on very large datasets, unclear business rules for partially invalid data, and the lack of logging for production use.

 ---